A3Antistasi/A3-Antistasi/README.md

+# Update

 Please note that this fork of A3-AntiStasi is momentarily undergoing the translation from spanish to english.
 This is done by me (Bob Murphy) as well as other members and admins of the Official A3-AntiStasi Community.
+Once the translation is completed, we will apply bug fixes and will add further content to the mission.

 # A3-Antistasi